andewx/resume/README.md

 - Operations weather support across broad range of military capabilities and applications including, CAS, ISR, Transport, Air-To-Air, Air-To-Surface, Maritime, and Mission operations planning with direct support to top-level commanders.

+- Manages deployments for 95 Active Duty military members, coordinates deployment of members and logistical assets to high-threat Areas of Responsibilty in-support of 3 Theater Combatant Commands along with member training, commander requirements, and logistical processing.
+-
 ## ``EDUCATION``

 ### Bachelor of Science: Computer Science